Skip to content

 Creating Tokens

-You can create multiple API tokens for different purposes:
+You can create multiple API keys for different purposes:

 • Development: For testing and development